 The Trump administration will also loosen the Medical Loss Ratio (MLR) for insurers.
 The MLR is the percentage of revenue that an insurance company spends on claims as compared to its overhead.
 In the past, health insurance providers had to meet a minimum MLR score of 80 percent.
 By lowering the score requirement, the current administration hopes to drive down health insurance costs because it frees more companies to enter the marketplace.
 Under the Final Rule, insurers no longer need to provide written justification for rate increases greater than 10 percent.
 It will jump to 15 percent in 2019.

 Perhaps most importantly for those who rely on the open marketplace for health insurance coverage, insurers still can’t deny applicants with pre-existing health conditions.
-We understand this is a lot of information to take in, so feel free to contact Alliance Insurance at 866.771.4715 with and questions or to speak to an agent.

 You all have access to the most companies and got us the best price on our coverage.Jay Johnston, Jacksonville, Fl